alexk99/the_router/bras/bras_howto_eng.md

 ## 7.2.
 DHCP response routing

-In order dhcp server responses to successfully reach their destinations a dhcp server should know a route to dhcp relay server requests are coming from.
+In order to dhcp server responses successfully reach their destinations a dhcp server should know a route to the network dhcp requests are coming from.
-In our example, dhcp requests are coming from ip address 10.10.0.1.
-This is the address assigned to all dynamic interfaces according to ip unnumbered scheme.
-TheRouter relays dhcp requests of subsribers connected via dynamic interfaces and alters those requests, adding ip address 10.10.0.1 to them.

-The following dhcpd log files entries illustares described scheme.

-	Aug 23 21:07:24 h4 dhcpd[2888]: DHCPREQUEST for 10.10.0.11 (192.168.20.2) from 00:88:65:36:39:4c via 10.10.0.1
-	Aug 23 21:07:24 h4 dhcpd[2888]: DHCPACK on 10.10.0.11 to 00:88:65:36:39:4c via 10.10.0.1

-The end of each log entry "via 10.10.0.1" indicates from which server a request was received.
+In our example, dhcp requests are coming from network 10.10.0.0/24.

-Therefore there should be a route to the destination 10.10.0.1 on linux host H4.
+Therefore there should be a route to the destination 10.10.0.0/24 on linux host H4.
-The route should point to TheRouter which is connected via vlan 20, so the route should be added by the following command:
+The route should point to TheRouter that is connected via vlan 20, so the route should be added by the following command:

-	ip route add 10.10.0.1 via 192.168.20.1
+	ip route add 10.10.0.0/24 via 192.168.20.1

 # 8. Configuration of the redirecting unauthorized users traffic to a site